Arrange a Funeral

 Use a pre-reserved plot

-- If you already have a reserved plot, the Order for Interment confirms who will be interred there and allows the cemetery to schedule the service.
+- If you already have a pre-reserved plot or space, the Order for Interment confirms who will be interred there and allows the cemetery to schedule the service.

 - If this applies to you, skip to the application information section of this article.